ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why followers matter more than skill.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the satire of fame-first culture.

 ---